House Committee subpoenas labor board over conflict of interest questions

 “There is absolutely no evidence that Member Emanuel’s participation violated any ethical standards,” said NLRB spokesman Edwin W. Egee in his statement.
 “To the contrary, the Board has protocols in place to ensure that Members do not violate their ethical obligations.
 Those protocols were not violated in either the Joint Employer Rulemaking or McDonald’s.”

 The subpoena is the latest legal maneuver in the bitter struggle between the Democratic House and the Trump administration over the last year and a half.
-Legal fights have broken out after the Trump administration has refused information and official testimony on topics like Trump’s financial dealings, the Russia investigation and the now infamous call between Trump and Ukrainian President Volodymyr Zelensky that sparked the impeachment inquiry.
+Legal fights have broken out after the Trump administration has refused information and official testimony on topics like Trump’s financial dealings, the call between Trump and Ukrainian President Volodymyr Zelensky that sparked the impeachment inquiry, and the U.S. Postal Service’s election year mail slowdown.